 Though the domain of cold-atom interferometry has gained a considerable maturity, leading, for example, to the industrial transfer of the technology, the performances of these instruments can still be improved significantly for various applications.
-In the recent years, new methods have been introduced and are still presently being actively investigated.
+In recent years, new methods have been introduced and are still presently being actively investigated.

-A. Large Momentum Transfer (LMT) atom optics
+A. Large momentum transfer (LMT) atom optics

-variety of advanced beamsplitting methods have been demonstrated such as double Raman transitions ^{186,187} and double Bragg diffraction 165, high order Bragg diffraction 188, sequences of Bragg pulses189, Bloch oscillations in accelerated optical lattices190, combination of Bloch oscillation and high order Bragg pulses^{191-193}, frequency-swept rapid adiabatic passage 194,195.
-All these methods allow for improving the scale factor of the sensors, through a drastic increase of the separation of the atomic wavepackets, which can reach about a hundred photon momentum 189,196,197, or even more.
-Record separation and subsequent recombination with up to 408 photon momentum separation has recently been demonstrated 198.
+A variety of advanced beam splitting methods have been demonstrated such as double Raman transitions^{186,187} and double Bragg diffraction,165 high order Bragg diffraction,188 sequences of Bragg pulses,189 Bloch oscillations in accelerated optical lattices,190 combination of Bloch oscillation and high order Bragg pulses,^{191-193} and frequency-swept rapid adiabatic passage.^{194,195} All these methods allow for improving the scale factor of the sensors, through a drastic increase in the separation of the atomic wavepackets, which can reach about a hundred photon momentum,^{189,196,197} or even more.
+Record separation and subsequent recombination with up to 408 photon momentum separation have recently been demonstrated.198

-A drawback of these methods lie in the existence of diffraction phases, which are parasitic phase shifts due to the beam splitting process that depend on the depth of the lattice potential 199,200, and to the presence of parasitic interferometers due to the multiport nature of Bragg diffraction201.
-This leads to systematics in the interferometer phase, but also to phase noise due to intensity temporal fluctuations, and loss of contrast, induced by intensity inhomogeneities.
-Strategies are being developed to mitigate these side effects^{202,203}.
-This explains why, although a number of proofs of principle have been made, only few instruments have demonstrated a clear gain on the measurement of an actual inertial quantity.
-In particular, the team at Stanford University implemented these techniques in an atomic gradiometer204.
-With transitions of 20 \hbar k, they obtained a gradient sensitivity of $3 \times 10^{-9} \mathrm{s}^{-2}$ per shot (but with a very long cycle time of 15 s).
+A drawback of these methods lies in the existence of diffraction phases, which are parasitic phase shifts due to the beam splitting process that depend on the depth of the lattice potential,^{199,200} and to the presence of parasitic interferometers due to the multi-port nature of Bragg diffraction.201 This leads to systematics in the interferometer phase, but also to phase noise due to intensity temporal fluctuations, and loss of contrast, induced by intensity inhomogeneities.
+Strategies are being developed to mitigate these side effects.^{202,203} This explains why, although a number of proofs of principle have been made, only few instruments have demonstrated a clear gain on the measurement of an actual inertial quantity.
+In particular, the team at Stanford University implemented these techniques in an atomic gradiometer.204 With transitions of 20 \hbar k, they obtained a gradient sensitivity of 3×10^{-9} s-2 per shot (but with a very long cycle time of 15 s).
 The differential phase noise was relatively large though, of about 130 mrad per shot for transitions of 30 \hbar k, which is well above the detection noise limit and leaves margin for significant improvement in the future.

-In the context of large-momentum transfer beam splitters which require larger laser intensities, schemes to interface an atom interferometer with an optical cavity tuned at resonance have been explored^{205-208}.
-Such schemes are appealing since an optical resonator can provide an interferometric control of the mode and important laser power enhancement ($\gg 100$).
-Nevertheless, the beam size that must be reached in the resonator (several mm of waist) to keep an homogeneous intensity profile over the freely expanding atom cloud tends to push towards long (several meters) cavities207 or towards the degenerate regime^{206,208} where the control of the impact of optical aberrations becomes challenging.
-Reducing the impact of intensity inhomogeneities over the atomic cloud can also be achieved by increasing the size of gaussian beams (at the cost of optical power loss) 204 or by using such as so-called top-hat beams with a flat intensity profile209.
+In the context of large-momentum transfer beam splitters which require larger laser intensities, schemes to interface an atom interferometer with an optical cavity tuned at resonance have been explored.^{205-207} Such schemes are appealing since an optical resonator can provide an interferometric control of the mode and important laser power enhancement (\gg 100).
+Nevertheless, the beam size that must be reached in the resonator (several mm of waist) to keep an homogeneous intensity profile over the freely expanding atom cloud tends to push toward long (several meters) cavities207 or toward the degenerate regime206 where the control of the impact of optical aberrations becomes challenging.
+Reducing the impact of intensity inhomogeneities over the atomic cloud can also be achieved by increasing the size of Gaussian beams (at the cost of optical power loss)204 or by using such as so-called top-hat beams with a flat intensity profile.208